How to Watch the World Cup in 4K HDR: Ultimate guide to live streaming the World Cup

 How to watch BBC iPlayer 4K HDR World Cup live streams

-Early feedback from viewers on the BBC’s 4K iPlayer World Cup live streams has been decidedly mixed.
+Early feedback from viewers on the BBC’s 4K iPlayer World Cup live streams was very mixed, with some saying the coverage had been perfect, and others complaining about a range of streaming issues.

 Related: What is VAR at the World Cup?

-With this being a trial in its early stages, bugs are to expected, and the Beeb is aware of them.
+With this being a trial, bugs were always to be expected, and the BBC was aware of them straight away.

-“Thousands of people are taking part in and enjoying our stunning Ultra HD and HDR trial on BBC iPlayer,” a BBC spokesperson told Trusted Reviews.
+“Thousands of people are taking part in and enjoying our stunning Ultra HD and HDR trial on BBC iPlayer,” a BBC spokesperson told Trusted Reviews shortly after the start of the tournament.
 “One of its aims is to gather feedback so we can improve the experience for audiences, which we’re already doing based on what we’ve seen so far.”

 The BBC iPlayer app is available on nearly all modern media devices, though whether or not you can watch a 4K World Cup live stream is another matter.
 Most recently, iPlayer got 4K support on the PS4, though there’s still no HDR option on the console.
 There’s also no word yet on whether or not the same update will come to the iPlayer app on the Xbox One.